taylorCSE/balloonGraph/README.md

 2. Download this repository either via git or by downloading as a zip and extracting it.

-3. You should then be able to open your shell (either bash or cmd), change to the directory where this repository is located, and running `make`.
+3. You should then be able to open your shell (either bash or cmd), change to the directory where this repository is located, and run `make`.